Statistical Effort Modelling of Game Resource Localisation Attacks: Discussion

 Although applicability is hence limited to certain attack step categories, we consider the method widely applicable.
 While we experimented with open-source games potentially differing from commercial games in architecture, design, and implementation, and ran them on Linux (unpopular among commercial game players), our method is applicable to commercial games.
 Indeed, the game hacking strategy from Section~\ref{sec:background:subsec:hackstrategies}, whose step 1 we modelled, is used by cheat creators on commercial games~\cite{game_hacking}, and CheatEngine~\cite{cheatengine} implements memory dump/scan functionality we simulate because cheat creators use it on commercial games.
 We did not study commercial games only because (i) as defenders we need ground truth, and (ii) commercial game licences prohibit ``attacking'' those games.

 Moreover, we claim broader applicability than game cheats.
 The general attack meta-model (Section~\ref{sec:metamodel}) applies to all localisation strategies pruning search spaces for assets or iteratively navigating search spaces, not only those comparing memory-stored values with on-screen values.
 As Schrittwieser et al.~\cite{survey2016} noted, code and data localisation are two of the four prime reverse engineering goals when attacking protected software assets.

+Game resource localisation is one instance of this pattern, and the one analysed in this paper.
+The hidden asset is the memory location storing the resource value, while the observable signal is the value shown on screen.
+Each newly collected dump adds a constraint on candidate locations, so that the candidate set is gradually pruned.

+Closely related mechanisms appear in other domains.
+In dynamic cryptographic key extraction~\cite{k-hunt++}, repeated runtime evidence is used to narrow candidate key-related code blocks, operands, and buffers, until the memory locations holding those artefacts are identified.
+In malware unpacking~\cite{malwareMemory}, repeated dynamic observations of memory regions are used to identify the unpacked code body before further reverse engineering can proceed.
+In protocol reverse engineering~\cite{huangProtocolRE,tangProtocolRE}, network traces are compared iteratively to progressively constrain candidate field boundaries and message structure.

-As examples, Faingnaert et al.\ sketched applying the method to localising cryptographic primitives (keys or encryption/decryption code) and license checking code and keys~\cite{checkmate24}.
-We conclude that the evaluated method has broader utility than game cheat prevention.
+Our experiments validate the method only for game resource localisation attacks, and we therefore do not claim empirical validation for reverse-engineering scenarios in general.
+Nevertheless, we conclude that the evaluated method has broader utility than game cheat prevention.